July 9, 2020

 What are the key clinical characteristics of COVID-19?

-Person to person viral transmission is now firmly entrenched locally within the United States (as opposed to only from high-risk travelers from sites of initial outbreaks, such as China, South Korea, Iran and Italy).
+Person to person viral transmission is now firmly entrenched locally within the United States and increasing at a worrying pace, despite initially appearing to slow with lockdown measures.
 On January 22, 2020, the CDC reported one case of COVID-19 infection within the United States.
-As of May 18, 2020, the CDC is reporting almost 1.5 million cases and 90,000 deaths in this country.
+As of July 9, 2020, the CDC is reporting more than 3 million cases and 132,000 deaths in this country.

-Transmission is thought to be via droplet spread and through fomites, and some studies suggest that the virus may remain viable on surfaces for up to three days, possibly longer.
-Some have argued that “superspreader” events may reflect aerosolized transmission, but this has yet to be confirmed in rigorous studies.
-The CDC recommends the use of appropriate PPE for any aerosol generating procedures, which includes testing patients (nasal swabs), the use of nebulizers, peak flow meters, spirometry.
-Transmission may occur from asymptomatic individuals.
+Most transmission is thought to be via droplet spread and through fomites, and some studies suggest that the virus may remain viable on surfaces for up to three days, possibly longer.
+Many have argued that “superspreader” events reflect aerosolized transmission and in fact on July 9, the WHO formally acknowledged that indoor, airborne transmission of COVID-19 does occur.
+The CDC recommends the use of appropriate PPE for any aerosol generating procedures, which includes testing patients (nasal swabs), the use of nebulizers, peak flow meters, and spirometry.
+Transmission also occurs unequivocally from asymptomatic individuals.

 Up to 80% of cases of COVID-19 are considered mild to moderate, including both pneumonia and non-pneumonia subtypes, 13.8% have severe disease and 6.1% are critical, presenting with respiratory failure, septic shock, and/or multiple organ dysfunction/failure.
 The proportion of patients with truly asymptomatic presentation (who don’t otherwise ultimately present with symptoms) is not known.
 Disease in children is uncommon and mild, with only a very small proportion of those aged under 19 years developing severe (2.5%) or critical disease (0.2%).